AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

 1. In the **[!UICONTROL Goals & Settings]** step:

-    1. Rename your Untitled Activity, for example to to `Luma Mobile SDK Tutorial - A/B Test Example`.
+    1. Rename your Untitled Activity, for example  to `Luma Mobile SDK Tutorial - A/B Test Example`.
     1. Enter an **[!UICONTROL Objective]** for your A/B test, for example `A/B Test for Luma mobile app tutorial`.
     1. Select **[!UICONTROL Conversion]**, **[!UICONTROL Clicked on mbox]** in the **[!UICONTROL Goal Metric]** > **[!UICONTROL MY PRIMARY GOAL]** tile and enter your location (mbox) name, for example `luma-mobileapp-abtest`.
     1. Select **[!UICONTROL Save & Close]**.